PRP Misconceptions in Sports Medicine: What Physicians and Athletes Should Know About PRP Therapy

 • activity modification

-Not all PRP preparation systems are the same.
+Not all PRP preparation systems produce the same results.
+Differences in system design can affect:

 • platelet concentration